Our expert guide to using public transportation in Rome including tickets and pass options plus tips for families travelling Rome with kids in tow.

 You can find all our tips for visiting Rome with a baby or toddler here

 Other Rome travel cards and private tours

-Several bus companies offer special deals, travel cards and tourist routes convenient for visitors who may need to cram in a lot of sites in a shot amount of time.
+Several bus companies offer special deals, travel cards and tourist routes convenient for visitors who may need to cram in a lot of sites in a short amount of time.

 Among the most popular there are:

 Rome 110 open